RTTM2023/Psych-Safety-Deficit-Calculator/README.md

   <script>
     function calculateCostSaving() {
-      // To be filled in next step: logic using all inputs const total = parseInt(document.getElementById('totalStaff').value);
+      const total = parseInt(document.getElementById('totalStaff').value);
       if (!total || total <= 0) {
         alert('Please enter a valid total staff number.');